adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Is smart contract verification on the roadmap? #

 The language for æternity is very simple.
-Smart contracts do not depend on each other's state, so it is easy to prove the correctness of a smart contract.
+Smart contracts do not depend on each others state, so it is easy to prove the correctness of a smart contract.
 We wont need any special verification software to be sure of the correctness of æternity contracts.

 Channels can be connected to each other using hashlocking.
-This is how cross chain atomic swaps work.
-This is how the lightning network works.
+This is how cross-chain atomic swaps and the lightning network function.
 This is how we can build prediction markets with more than 2 users.

 # How does on-chain conflict resolution work? (crypto-court) #